ableplayer/ableplayer-wordpress/src/readme.txt

 2. Go to Settings > Able Player > Shortcodes to generate an `[ableplayer]` shortcode.
 3. Enter or paste any valid HTML5 Able Player code into your web page.
 Full documentation is available on the [Able Player](http://ableplayer.github.io/ableplayer) project page on GitHub.

 Using the media rewriting in option #1, Able Player will replace any `audio` or `video` block.
-Any tracks added to that block will be automatically handled, giving you support for all the standard AblePlayer features: captions, navigable transcripts, subtitles, chapters, and audio description.
+Any tracks added to that block will be automatically handled, giving you support for all the standard Able Player features: captions, navigable transcripts, subtitles, chapters, and audio description.

 Using option #2, you can create Able Player shortcodes that support most of the basic Able Player features, with support for Vimeo, YouTube, or local video.